Hormone Replacement Therapy (HRT) has a wide range of benefits. It will relieve most of the symptoms of menopause and perimenopause. These include:

 More sleep disturbance can be caused by the above-mentioned night sweats, hot flushes and bladder problems resulting in the need to pass urine during the night.
 These symptoms can be helped with hormone therapy.

 There is evidence that risk of heart disease and stroke in women may be reduced when estrogen replacement is taken between the age of 50 to 59 years.

 Hair Thinning and Skin Changes

-HRT helps maintain scalp hair growth and skin.
+The benefits of hormone replacement therapy HRT can be seen here to help maintain scalp hair growth and skin.
 Estrogen deficiency may lead to dryness, itching, dermatitis, and poor skin quality over time.